AveDavis/Fake_News_Detection/READMe.md

 Cross-validation has shown us that the current method (Snowball, TFID, logit) is not generalizing well.
 There are a few things that can be done to improve performance.
 - try out embeddings(Word2vec, Doc2Vec, BERT)
 - try a more complicated model
+- Create EDA file